drcmda/react-contextual/README.md

 It provides two things:

-* consuming context with ease, every kind of context, no matter which or whose or how many providers
+* consuming (and creating) context with ease, every kind of context, no matter which or whose or how many providers
 * a minimal redux-like store pattern with setState semantics and central actions

 # Why

 Reacts new API for dynamic context distribution is built on render props.
 While it is very powerful it may be a little too low-level due to nesting and efficiency. `react-contextual` maps context values to component props, similar to how Redux operates.
 That takes cares of nesting and allows you to render only when necessary.
 It also provides a small store for state distribution.
-It could well be [the smallest flux-store yet](https://github.com/drcmda/react-contextual/blob/master/src/store.js).
+It could well be [the smallest flux-store yet](https://github.com/drcmda/react-contextual/blob/master/src/store.js). `react-contextual` also takes care of context creation, which is harder with the default api due to the singleton pattern.

 # Installation